 When I asked my Father about the Llanerch Futuro, he recalled seeing it later, in the 1970's, in the back of the lot of an RV dealer (Media Camping Center) on Baltimore Pike, in Lima, not far from our home, when my family purchased a small trailer from them.
 Of course, he remembered the one that used to be in Llanerch (what is now 2710 Township Line Road) and when he asked the RV center owner about it, was told that it was one in the same!"

-In subsequent confirmation Christian indicated that the purchase of a trailer [at which time the Futuro was in Media] was actually sometime around 1981-1983 but that still "jives" with earlier information that the Futuro was likely moved to Media in the early 80's.
-My thanks to Christian for the information.
+In subsequent correspondence Christian indicated that the purchase of a trailer (at which time the Futuro was in Media) was actually sometime around 1981-1983 but that still "jives" with earlier information that the Futuro was likely moved to Media in the early 80's.
+Our thanks to Christian for the information.

-I came across this 35mm slide a week or so ago on E-Bay.
-The slide shows a Futuro House serving as a "hamburger stand" in Llanerch, PA in 1973.
-Llanerch is actually crossed out on the slide notations but I am told that the location is correct [though the meaning of the edited notation is unknown].
+in 1973.
+Llanerch is actually crossed out on the slide notations but we are told that the location is correct (though the meaning of the edited notation is unknown).
 The slide comes from a local college collection that is being digitized.
-A larger version of the photo can be seen at left.
+A larger version of the photo can be seen below.

-Based on this it seems to me to be reasonable to think that this slide depicts the Media Futuro as it was back in 1973.
+Based on this it seems to us to be reasonable to think that this slide depicts the Media Futuro as it was back in 1973.

-Given the knowledge that the Media Futuro was once a PA restaurant, the various reports of a Futuro in the approximate vicinity of Llanerch, the mention of eating at the Futuro on Township Line Road in the Yahoo Group and the photographic evidence I am confident that this slide does indeed depict this Futuro as it appeared in Llanerch, PA in 1973.
+Given the knowledge that the Media Futuro was once a PA restaurant, the various reports of a Futuro in the approximate vicinity of Llanerch, the mention of eating at the Futuro on Township Line Road in the Yahoo Group and the photographic evidence we are confident that this slide does indeed depict this Futuro as it appeared in Llanerch, PA in 1973.

 It seems that the Futuro is still on site and yet to be moved.
-My thanks to Cinnamon McCloskey who contacted me and confirmed that as of 111513 the Futuro was still on site in Media.
-Cinnamon tells describes the Futuro as:
+Our thanks to Cinnamon McCloskey who contacted us and confirmed that as of 111513 the Futuro was still on site in Media.
+Cinnamon describes the Futuro as:

 "Completely gutted, missing the stairs and in generally horrible condition."

-Cinnamon also sent me the four photos displayed at left which sadly show that the condition of the Futuro continues to deteriorate.
+Cinnamon also sent us the four photos displayed below which sadly show that the condition of the Futuro continues to deteriorate.

-In recent email correspondence with Paul I learned that the Media Futuro did not get shipped out before the winter set in and that it is currently still on the site in Media.
+In recent email correspondence with Paul we learned that the Media Futuro did not get shipped out before the winter set in and that it is currently still on the site in Media.

 At this time Paul is still trying to arrange shipping for the unit.

-In an email today Paul confirmed that there had been some delays with the shipping of the dismantled Futuro and that at this time it is still on at the media location.
+In an email today Paul confirmed that there had been some delays with the shipping of the dismantled Futuro and that at this time it is still on site at the Media location.

-Paul, one of the team on site in Media prepping the Futuro for transport tells me that they have gutted the floor braces and just started splitting the Futuro into sections.
+Paul, one of the team on site in Media prepping the Futuro for transport, tells us that they have gutted the floor braces and just started splitting the Futuro into sections.
 They expect to transport the Futuro in a few weeks.
-Paul sent me the pictures to the left of the Futuro as it was just before they started work on it.
-Paul also confirmed that as far as they have been able to determine the Futuro has been on the current site for 34 years [since 1978].
+Paul sent us the photos below of the Futuro as it was just before they started work on it.
+Paul also confirmed that as far as they have been able to determine the Futuro has been on the current site for 34 years (since 1978).
 Thanks for the update and the photos Paul.

-While it's not strictly a car and Geoff is clearly branching out a little the Futuro House is certainly a fascinating and iconic use of fiberglass and I for one am happy this example looks like it has found a good home and will likely see better days ahead.
-I guess you could stretch a point and say that while it was never functional as such a "UFO" is, like a car, a mode of transport.
-OK; I know, that's a little [or maybe a big] stretch.
+While it's not strictly a car and Geoff is clearly branching out a little the Futuro House is certainly a fascinating and iconic use of fiberglass and we are happy this example looks like it has found a good home and will likely see better days ahead.
+You could even stretch a point and say that while it was never functional as such a "UFO" is, like a car, a mode of transport.
+OK; we know, that's a little (or maybe a big) stretch.

 Original Information 070712

-I did not know exactly where this Futuro House was located but in January 2012 there was a series of postings in the Yahoo Group "futurohouse" about a Futuro in Media, PA, USA and there were some pictures posted.
+" about a Futuro in Media, PA, USA and there were some pictures posted.
 Those pictures clearly confirmed that it was indeed one and the same and that places the Futuro on the site at the start of 2012.
-The latest imagery I can find in Google earth that clearly shows the Futuro is dated 041110 [screen grab to the right]; there is later imagery dated 090110 and 100711 but in each case the tree canopy is full and it is not possible to see the Futuro.
+The latest imagery we can find in Google Earth that clearly shows the Futuro is dated 041110 (screen grab below); there is later imagery dated 090110 and 100711 but in each case the tree canopy is full and it is not possible to see the Futuro.

-The image top left clearly shows that this Futuro House needs significant restoration work to come anywhere near habitable condition [there are many more images on the owner's website].
-The owner is not making any attempt to hide this; in fact just the opposite, it seems that he is a passionate fan who hoped to be able to live a dream but finds himself in the unfortunate position of not having the resources to properly complete the restoration project and I for one respect and admire him for his wish to sell with the hope the Futuro finds an owner who will do it justice and give it the love [and money] it needs.
+).
+The owner is not making any attempt to hide this; in fact just the opposite, it seems that he is a passionate fan who hoped to be able to live a dream but finds himself in the unfortunate position of not having the resources to properly complete the restoration project and we respect and admire him for his wish to sell with the hope the Futuro finds an owner who will do it justice and give it the love (and money) it needs.

-Unfortunately though I would love to be that owner the resources that would be required to purchase, relocate and restore a Futuro are way beyond my humble means and, failing a lottery win, that is likely to remain the case.
+Unfortunately though we would love to be that owner the resources that would be required to purchase, relocate and restore a Futuro are way beyond our humble means and, failing a lottery win, that is likely to remain the case.